The next revolution in precision oncology

 Leading researcher and NAM member to contribute to Pangea

 On Precision Oncology via the Tumor Transcriptome

 Our Company DNA ...and RNA

-Founded in 2018, Pangea is a venture-backed life science startup that is transforming the way cancer is treated.
-Day in and day out, we work hard to build on genomic medicine, which has powered the recent advances in precision oncology and cancer care.
-Combining machine learning and RNA analysis, we are mapping tumor molecular signatures to dynamically and adaptively personalize cancer care for a healthier world.
+Founded in 2018, Pangea Biomed developed the world’s most advanced multi-cancer, multi-therapy response predictor.
+By combining machine learning and deep RNA analysis, we are mapping tumor molecular signatures to dynamically and adaptively personalize cancer care for a healthier world.

 Our company DNA is determination, collaboration, and an insatiable thirst for innovation.